fox-family.jpg

 • Camera monitoring to confirm departure before sealing

-Foxes are intelligent and adaptable.
-When handled calmly, they usually move on within days without conflict — especially if the space is made less inviting.
+Why this works: Foxes are intelligent and adaptable.
+When handled calmly and the space is made less inviting, they usually move on within days — without conflict or trapping costs.

 Used only if deterrence fails or foxes have young under a structure: